jack-guzya/lodash-presentation/src/transcript.md

 ## Introduction

 Hey!
 I'm Evgeniy.
-I want to narrate about the lodash.
+I want to tell about the lodash.
 This is a modern JavaScript utility library delivering modularity, performance & extras.

 ## Slide 1 (History)

 The original author of the library is John-David Dalton.
 The initial release took place in 2012.
-Lodash draws most of its ideas from Underscore.js and now receives maintenance from the original contributors to Underscore.js.
+Lodash takes most of its ideas from Underscore.js and now receives maintenance from the original contributors to Underscore.js.

 ## Slide 2 (Installation)